 Israel Bartal studied at the Hebrew University of Jerusalem and at Harvard University and received his Ph.D. from the Hebrew University.
 He has been a visiting professor at Harvard, McGill, the University of Pennsylvania, Rutgers, and Moscow State University.
 He served as the Dean of the Faculty of Humanities at the Hebrew University between 2006 and 2010 and is the chair of the Historical Society of Israel.
 Among his publications are (with Magdalena Opalski) Poles and Jews: A Failed Brotherhood (1992); Polin, Volume 12 (1999) (co-edited with Antony Polonsky), which focuses on the Jews in Galicia, 1772–1918; and The Jews of Eastern Europe, 1772–1881 (2005), which has also appeared in Hebrew, Russian, and German.

-Antony Polonsky is Albert Abramson Professor of Holocaust Studies at Brandeis University and the United States Holocaust Memorial Museum.
+Antony Polonsky is Albert Abramson Professor of Holocaust Studies at Brandeis University and the United States Holocaust Memorial Museum and Chief Historian of the Permanent Collection of the Museum of the History of Polish Jews, Warsaw.
 Until 1991, he was Professor of International History at the London School of Economics and Political Science.
 He is chair of the editorial board of Polin: Studies in Polish Jewry; author of Politics in Independent Poland, 1921–1939 (1972), The Little Dictators (1975), The Great Powers and the Polish Question, 1941–45 (1976); co-author of The History of Poland since 1863 (1980) and The Beginnings of Communist Rule in Poland (1981); and co-editor of Contemporary Jewish Writing in Poland: An Anthology (2001) and The Neighbors Respond: The Controversy over the Jedwabne Massacre in Poland (2004).
 His most recent work is The Jews in Poland and Russia, i: 1350–1881 (2009); ii: 1881–1914 (2010); iii: 1914–2008 (forthcoming).Scott Ury is a senior lecturer in Tel Aviv University's Department of Jewish History, where he also serves as acting director of the Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism.
 His work has appeared in Jewish Social Studies, Polin, the YIVO Encyclopedia of Jews in Eastern Europe, and other academic forums, in English, French, German, Hebrew, and Polish.
 He has also co-edited a special edition of the European Review of History on Cosmopolitanism, Nationalism and the Jews of East Central Europe.
 His latest book is Red Banner, Blue Star: The Revolution of 1905 and the Transformation of Warsaw Jewry (forthcoming).